 - Similarly in the story above, money must never interfere with making wise decisions.
 Amaziah was concerned about the money he had paid for the hired soldiers and it caused him to hesitate in making a decision that would honor God.
 All our money and possessions come from the Lord, which He wisely provides and takes away according to His purposes.
 Like Amaziah was told in 2 Chron 25:9 “The Lord can give you much more than that.”

 Identify the real motivations behind the decisions you are making.
 Prov 21:2 reminds us that “All a man’s ways seem right to him, but the Lord weighs the heart” and recognizes our true motivations.
-We can easily be deceived by our own thinking that seems right to us (Prov 12:15), but it is only by careful examination of our hearts in prayer and bible study, with the help of the Spirit, that we will identify what is really behind some of our decisions.
+We can easily be deceived by our own thinking that seems right to us (Prov 12:15), but it is only by careful examination of our hearts in prayer and bible study, with the help of revealing power of the Spirit, that we will identify what is really behind some of our decisions.

 The most common mistake in decision making is not spending enough time thinking about the decisions we are making.
 We ignore the importance of doing the hard work of decision making and often settle for decisions that are not God’s best for us, opting for decisions made on the “spur of the moment” or “under pressure.”